rockCityMath/OpenNote/Readme.md

 ### Downloading and Using
 Simply find an appropriate release for your operating system under the "Releases" section.
 Once downloaded, run the OpenNote executable and the program will start.

+Basic Usage:
+* Right click on "Notebook Pages" in the left nav to add more top-level pages.
+* Right click on any other page to add child pages to it.
+* Right click on any of the current page's sections to add more or rename/delete it.
+* Left click on the frame (the large white space under the sections) to add a new textbox, then begin typing.
+* Right click on the frame to add a screensnip, table, paste, or add a custom widget.
+* Right click on a widget to delete, copy, or paste it.
+This will also show widget-specific actions.
+* Change the text under the "File" option in the menu bar to rename the notebook.
+* Click the "File" button in the menu bar to Save or Load notebooks.

 ### Development